DataDog/integrations-extras/squadcast/README.md

 ### Follow these steps in Squadcast:

-1. Open **Services** page from the sidebar.
+1. Open the **Services** page from the sidebar.

-2. You can choose to use an existing service, or create a new service by clicking on "Add Service"
+2. Choose an existing service, or create a new service by clicking on **Add Service**.

 3. Click on **Alert Sources** and select **Datadog** from the drop down.